 During the last couple of days, as of March 28th, some lenders have been restricting their maximum loan-to-value down to 60%.
 So, they are continuing to process these types of applications but not necessarily ones at higher loan-to-values.

 Each lender is taking a different approach.
 So far, no mortgage offers got withdrawn, and we think that it is just a waiting game at the moment, lenders are just putting everything on hold before rushing into accepting more mortgages.

 We have whiteness that some lenders have decided to extend the periods of their mortgage offers from six months up to nine to allow the economy and the mortgage market to get back up and running again.

 Following our recent article about Mortgage Payment Holidays, we want to remind you that you should only take one if you need to.
-Do your research, talk to a Mortgage Advisor in Birmingham, evaluate your options, and see whether it is the right thing for you.
+Do your research, talk to a Remortgage Advisor in Birmingham, evaluate your options, and see whether it is the right thing for you.

 It is more than likely that they will extend the period of your mortgage anyway, so it could be better just to hold off.
 You should contact your lender if you are questioning your ability to meet your monthly mortgage payments.

 If you decide that this is your best option, lenders are asking for you to get in touch online due to the sheer volume of calls they are receiving.